uthso297/math-project-matrix/README.md

 - **Standard Input/Output (stdio.h)**: User input handling and output display.

 ## Compilation and Execution
-To compile and run the program, use the following commands:
 -**Step-1**: Clone the repository
 -**Step-2**: Open with VsCode or other IDEs -**Step-3**: Then run the code